KaranamVijayKumar/map-reduce-fab-four/README.md

 - For each Hotel, find the count of positive_word_reviews.
 - For each Hotel, find the count of negative_word_reviews.
+- For each Hotel, find the maximum of total reviews.
-- For each Reviewer_Nationality, find the average of reviewer_score.
+- For each Hotel, find the minimum of total reviews.